PennyLaneAI/pennylane/doc/introduction/templates.rst

 ---------------------

-PennyLane offers a broadcasting function to easily construct templates. :func:`~.broadcast` takes other templates (or single quantum operations) and applies them to wires in a specific structure.
+PennyLane offers a broadcasting function to easily construct templates. :func:`~.broadcast` takes other templates (or single quantum operations) and applies them to wires in a specific pattern.

 .. customgalleryitem::
     :link: ../code/api/pennylane.broadcast.html